 Whitman’s Bike Share

 Established in the spring of 2012 by Campus Climate Challenge, Whitman’s Bike Share Pilot Program allows students to check out a bike to do errands, get some exercise, or take a leisurely ride in the wheat fields.
 Currently, there are 9 different bikes available, all of which were abandoned on campus and refurbished by Whitman’s bike shop.
-Students check out the bikes for a 24-hr period from the Penrose Library circulation desk 24 hours a day–it works a lot like a book, except with gears!
-Helmets and lights are also available for checkout– we want people to be safe while they're having a blast.
+Students check out the bikes for a 24-hour period from the Penrose Library circulation desk 24 hours a day.
+It works a lot like a book, except with gears!
+Helmets and lights are also available for checkout; we want people to be safe while they're having a blast.

-Funding for the bike purchases was provided by the Outdoor Environmental Leadership Fund, [hyperlink to the green funding page] and thanks also go to the Whitman Outdoor Program, Penrose Library, and Whitman Security for their help with the Bike Share Program.
+Funding for the bike purchases was provided by the Outdoor Environmental Leadership Fund, and thanks also go to the Whitman Outdoor Program, Penrose Library, and Whitman Security for their help with the Bike Share Program.
 In the coming years, we hope to increase the number of bikes available for checkout and allow check out for longer periods of time.
-Ultimately, we hope that Whitman’s Bike Share Program gets students out of their cars and into the community.
+Ultimately, we hope that Whitman’s Bike Share Program gets students out of their cars and into the community to reduce environmental impact, but also bolster the local economy.
+Bicyclists reinvest more into local businesses than drivers because of the speed of travel, ease of parking (usually), and generally reduced barriers to interact.

 Walla Walla Valley Transit Bus System